· Marcus Adetola · Trending

 Production & Vocal Performance: The Sound of a Crossroads

-Boone’s vocals carry just the right amount of intensity.
+Boone’s vocal performance carries just the right amount of intensity.
 He holds back where needed, but there’s an urgency in his voice that makes the emotions hit even harder.

 By the time the final chorus hits, the desperation in his tone makes it clear: this isn’t just a passing thought—it’s a moment of realisation that can’t be ignored.